mgmillimeter/methodology/README.md

 * Extracted meaningful patterns with high support and confidence

 This approach offers a practical way for schools to understand student trends and take informed action — such as providing extra support to Arts students with low study time or boosting attendance programs in Science groups.

+## Interpretation and Evaluation

+### Summary of Model Results

+* J48 provided interpretable, accurate classification.
+* Apriori rules aligned with behavioral expectations and validated tree-based patterns.

+### Interpretation of Results

+* High study time and attendance are linked to better performance.
+* Arts students with low study time show higher risk of poor outcomes.
+* Subject group plays a contextual role in learning outcomes.

+### Educational Relevance

+* Results align with prior literature emphasizing attendance and engagement.
+* Subject group trends confirm differences in stream expectations and learning environments.

+### Practical Applications

+* Early warning systems can use attendance and study time thresholds.
+* Schools may design stream-specific interventions.
+* Mentoring programs can prioritize high-risk student profiles.

+### Communication and Visualization

+* Decision tree exported and visualized using WebGraphviz.
+* Rule sets and confusion matrix included for validation.

+---

+## Model Justification and Comparison

+### Why J48 and Apriori?

+* J48 provides explainable rules suitable for academic settings.
+* Apriori identifies co-occurring patterns that enrich interpretation.

+### Why Not Other Models?

+* Ensemble models like Random Forest were excluded to maintain transparency.
+* In educational contexts, explainability outweighs marginal gains in accuracy.

+### Trade-Offs

+* J48 offers robust interpretability with strong accuracy.
+* Apriori enhances descriptive insight, though it lacks predictive capacity.

+### Recommendation

+* Future research may test Random Forest or XGBoost for comparison.
+* Consider adding feature importance via InfoGainAttributeEval.

+---

+## Limitations

+* Single-time dataset; lacks temporal trends.
+* Study time and attendance may involve self-reporting bias.
+* Dataset limited to Bangladesh; not generalizable to other regions.
+* Key socioeconomic indicators like income are missing.
+* No external validation or benchmarking was conducted.

+---

+## Tools Used

+* Microsoft Excel – data cleaning and transformation
+* WEKA v3.8.6 – modeling and evaluation
+* WebGraphviz – tree visualization

+---

+## Future Work

+* Extend to primary and higher education.
+* Integrate economic and psychological variables.
+* Validate findings with external datasets.
+* Include visual EDA outputs and interactive dashboards.

+---

+## Citation

+Author.
+(2025).
+A Data-Driven Multivariate Analysis of Socioeconomic and Educational Factors Influencing Student Performance in Bangladesh.
+Unpublished Manuscript.